waterbridge7/hongqiao/_pages/team.md

 author_profile: true
 ---

-Focus on the research about UQ by ML methods.
+Our team focus on the research about uncertainty quantification and Machine Learning.

 ## People